PhanHuyThong/Image-Reconstruction-by-CNN-based-PGD/README.md

 #### Data

-A customized class named *mydataset* is provided in utils.py to specifically read .mat data.
+A customized class named **mydataset** is provided in utils.py to specifically read .mat data.
 For more info on the class, please type in Python console:

 ```
 import utils
 help(utils.mydataset)
 ```

-*Note: The Python code only works with data in *mydataset* class.
+*Note: It is recommended to use this **mydataset** class.
+Otherwise, please make sure your data size is compatible with the code.